sheilaodor26/Hypothesis-Testing/README.md

 Independent Variable - Application of the diet program

 If individuals follow the diet program properly for the pasts 6 months then their cholesterol levels will change significantly.

+# 	Using histogram to evaluate the dataset's normalcy